 You can set up automatic bill pay with most utility companies as well as credit cards and even rent.
 Whenever possible set this up to avoid late fees and the hassle of mailing a check.

 It’s very important to have your personal financial life in order before establishing your business: no debt, responsible financial habits and healthy credit.
 With good credit you will start in a better position and are more likely to be successful.
 Once you finish these three steps, you’ll be in great financial shape.
-You might look into my credit keeper for monitoring and keeping a close eye on things.
 Good luck in your new business endeavors!